spaweb/demo-acceptance-testing/README.md

 The demo application is a very simple login page shown below.
 With user name ``demo`` and password ``mode`` you get into a welcome page, and otherwise you end up to an error page.
-How to start and stop the application yourself is explained in the [Starting demo application][#Starting demo application] section.
+How to start and stop the application yourself is explained in the [Starting demo application](#Starting demo application) section.

 <img src="images/demoapp.png" style="margin-bottom:20px">